To know me is to know that I love to read and always have. So, its no surprise that I love books for book lovers.

 A full-on literary treasure hunt?
 What more could you ask of bookish books?

-I’m completely blown-away at the fact that this is a debut novel, it’s just so clever!
+I’m completely blown away by the fact that this is a debut novel, it’s just so clever!
 Many of the literary references went over my head, as the only Bronte book I have read is Jane Eyre (shameful, I know, but I AM working on reading more classic literature).

 A fast-paced adventure from start to finish, The Madwoman Upstairs is a smart and original novel and a moving exploration of what happens when the greatest truth is, in fact, fiction.www.amazon.com

 There’s just something about books that I can never get enough of.
-And bookish books are some of the best of all!
+And books for book lovers are some of the best of all!